 A specialist education provision for young people with Social, Emotional and/or Mental Health difficulties which can manifest in behaviour which challenges.
-At Kirby Moor School we provide a safe, secure, happy community which balances the principles of inclusive learning and the maintenance of clearly understood parameters.
+At Kirby Moor School we provide a safe, secure and happy community which is now enrolled on the Attachment and Trauma Sensitive Schools Award.
 We seek to develop each individual to their full potential, academically, emotionally and socially.
 We prepare young people for their future independent lives.

 We work with parents/guardians, education authorities, social services and all other relevant agencies to achieve the best learning outcomes for every pupil.
 Kirby Moor School is based across two sites which are located in a small market town and a nearby hamlet.
 Both are designed to meet the very different needs of the pupils who are placed with us.

 Kirby Moor School promotes a supportive and nurturing environment in which pupil’s are taught in small groups designed to meet their ability and needs.
-Ongoing academic support is given by a Teacher and Learning Support Mentor in the classroom with an aim to support and develop their academic understanding, resilience, self esteem and socially acceptable behaviour.
+Ongoing academic support is given by a Teacher and Learning Support Mentor.
+In the classroom we aim to develop academic understanding, resilience, self esteem and socially acceptable behaviour.

 The Staff are experienced in working with pupils who have encountered negative experiences at previous educational settings.
 Positive encouragement and learning experiences are reinforced in every area of the school to enable every young person to feel included and very much a part of our school.
+Our drive for inclusion seeks to increase pupil participation and remove barriers to learning.
 It is important that we instil a sense of pride and belonging for every young person to encourage a positive experience in education and give them aspirations and goals to achieve both now and in the future.

 The pastoral team give ongoing individual and collective support to help young people deal with anger positively, develop self-esteem , self-awareness and develop effective communication skills.
 Staff work closely to give young people the tools to help them manage their own behaviour and be able to explore and become comfortable with their feelings and emotions.